mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk3.rst

 Keep transport and play button dimmed when off                                                 `InactiveLightsAlwaysBacklit`               true                                                                                                              true/false                                                                            Having this setting on will keep LED always dimmed, even when off, although they may not have a matching color with the deck's color
 Keep the unselected deck button off rather than show its deck color                            `DeckSelectAlwaysBacklit`                   true                                                                                                              true/false                                                                            Having this setting on will keep the LED of the unselected deck dimmed instead of off.
 Keylock on :hwlabel:`SHIFT` + :hwlabel:`MASTER` instead of :hwlabel:`SHIFT` + :hwlabel:`SYNC`  `UseKeylockOnMaster`                        false                                                                                                             true/false                                                                            Use :hwlabel:`SHIFT` + :hwlabel:`MASTER` to toggle the keylock instead of :hwlabel:`SHIFT` + :hwlabel:`SYNC`
-Make the grid button blink when over a detected beat                                           `GridButtonBlinkOverBeat`                   false                                                                                                             true/false                                                                            Make the :hwlabel:`GRID` button blinking when the playback goes over a detected beat
+Make the :hwlabel:`grid` button blink when over a detected beat                                `GridButtonBlinkOverBeat`                   false                                                                                                             true/false                                                                            Make the :hwlabel:`GRID` button blinking when the playback goes over a detected beat
 Make the jogwheel ring blink when the track playing is near the end                            `WheelLedBlinkOnTrackEnd`                   true                                                                                                              true/false                                                                            The jogwheel LED ring will start blinking when a track is near the end.
 The end section can be defined in :menuselection:`Preferences --> Waveforms --> End of track warning`
 Use the mixer to control input when using :hwlabel:`SHIFT`                                     `MixerControlsMixAuxOnShift`                false                                                                                                             true/false                                                                            Make the :hwlabel:`GRID` button blinking when the playback goes over a detected beat
 Number of samples used for jogwheel speed                                                      `WheelSpeedSample`                          3                                                                                                                 1..50                                                                                 Number of samples used to determine the jogwheel movement.
 A higher value will increase precision but latency too, and vice-versa